 What You Need to Know:

-- While a room will set you back $400 plus be prepared to double this.
+- While a room will set you back $400 plus, be prepared to double this.
 By the time you have had lunch at the pool, a dinner on-site, and a couple of drinks, you will be in it for at least twice the amount.
-Our bill upon check out was $888.23, the most we have ever spent in less than 24 hours.
+Upon check out, our bill was $888.23, the most we have ever spent in less than 24 hours.

-- The hotel will charge a $200 incremental charge to your card upon arrival, that’s then credited to your final balance.
+- The hotel will charge a $200 incremental charge to your card upon arrival, which is then credited to your final balance.

-- Marina Bay Sands is connected via a bridge to Gardens of the Bay.
+- Marina Bay Sands is connected via a bridge to the Gardens of the Bay.
 However, they are separate businesses.
 You must buy tickets to enter the Gardens of the Bay.
-You can get the tickets at the entrance.
+You can get the tickets at the entrance or online in advance.

-- Your key card gives you access to everything, and it cuts off upon checkout.
-What this means is you are then cut off from the pool, the SkyPark, and so on.
-Once checkout hits, you can then only access the public areas.
+- Your key card gives you access to everything and cuts off upon checkout.
+This means you are cut off from the pool, the SkyPark, etc. Once checkout hits, you can then only access the public areas.

 - You can store your luggage if you need to.
-Just remember once your card is disconnected, you are then on your own, so to speak.
+Remember, once your card is disconnected, you are on your own, so to speak.

 - There is a mini-bar in the room, along with snacks.
 It’s not only expensive but automated.
-If you so much a lift up a drink to read the ingredients, you are going to be charged for that drink.
+If you lift a drink to read the ingredients, you will be charged for that drink.

 Is the Marina Bay Sands pool worth the cost of staying?
 100% firm, yes.
 It’s not just the pool or the hotel; it’s the entire experience.